Theia-Scientific/balena-cli/README.md

 _Optional_: Provide the contents of a balena secrets.json file for authenticating against private registries.

-_Note_: If using private GitHub Packages, you must provide a Personal Access Token instead of using the builtin `secrets.GITHUB_TOKEN`.
+_Note_: If using private GitHub Packages, you must provide a Personal Access Token instead of using the built-in `secrets.GITHUB_TOKEN`.
 GitHub currently [does not support](https://github.community/t5/GitHub-Actions/GITHUB-TOKEN-cannot-access-private-packages/m-p/35240) pulling from private package registries using the actions token.

 ## Workflow Example